FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models: Conclusion

 \section{Conclusion}

-We present \modelname, a benchmark for evaluating multi-step cartographic reasoning across six spatial relations, often requiring multi-image alignment.
-Our evaluation across 11 state-of-the-art LVLMs demonstrates a substantial gap between current performance and the proficiency required for robust map understanding.
-Analysis reveals that these failures extend beyond issues observed in prior VQA datasets, highlighting the need for novel architectures and effective training methods that incorporate cartographic priors and explicit reasoning over map elements.
-We will release the error taxonomy and baseline results, alongside \modelname, to catalyze progress.
-We encourage the community to build on \modelname with methods that explicitly integrate text, symbology, and geospatial structure, toward LVLMs that reason reliably over real-world maps.
+We present \modelname, a benchmark for evaluating multi-step cartographic reasoning over real-world maps across six core spatial relations, where answering often requires aligning evidence across multiple maps.
+Our evaluation of 11 state-of-the-art LVLMs reveals a substantial gap between current performance and the proficiency required for reliable map understanding.
+Models frequently fail to ground symbologic map entities, to integrate evidence distributed across multiple maps, and to correctly interpret spatial topology.
+Our analysis further shows that these failures are not merely amplified versions of errors observed in prior VQA benchmarks, but also expose additional map-specific challenges, including symbol-to-semantics mapping, adherence to cartographic conventions, and geometry-aware reasoning.
+These findings highlight the need for novel architectures and effective training strategies that incorporate cartographic priors and enable explicit reasoning over map elements and spatial structure.
+To catalyze progress, we release \modelname along with the question taxonomy, baseline results, and evaluation scripts to enable fine-grained diagnosis and reproducible comparisons.
+We encourage the community to build on \modelname with methods that explicitly integrate text, symbology, and geospatial structure, moving toward LVLMs that reason robustly and reliably over real-world maps.